Constructing group actions on quasi-trees and applications to mapping class groups: Mapping class group

 \begin{cor} There exist infinite diameter, infinite valence graphs that are quasi-isometric to trees but whose Rips complex is never $CAT(0)$. \end{cor}

 \begin{proof} Let $\cG$ be the quasi-tree given by (ii) of Theorem \ref{dehn hyperbolic}.
 Then $MCG(\Sigma)$ acts on $\cG$ with the Dehn twist about the curve $\gamma$ acting hyperbolically.
-Then $MCG(\Sigma)$ will act on $R_d(\cG)$ for all $d$ and the Dehn twist will still act hyperbolically.
-Therefore, by Bridson's theorem \cite{bridson}, $R_d(\cG)$ is not $CAT(0)$. \end{proof}
+Then $MCG(\Sigma)$ will act on $P_d(\cG)$ for all $d$ and the Dehn twist will still act hyperbolically.
+Moreover, since the action on $\cG$ is always semi-simple, \cite{manning:qfa}, so is the action on $P_d(\cG)$.
+Therefore, by Bridson's theorem \cite{bridson}, $P_d(\cG)$ is not $CAT(0)$. \end{proof}